vieirads/100DaysOfCode/r1-log.md

 ### R1D83
 I didn't code today.
 I had to study for my upcoming test.
 I wanted to code, but I had to study for something else right now.

+### R1D84
+I didn't code today.
+After the test, I decided to take a day off.
+Tomorrow I will be back to coding.